QuickLOAD: QuickTARGET external ballistics predictor computer program

 The QuickLOAD interior ballistics predictor program also contains the external ballistics predictor computer program QuickTARGET.
 QuickTARGET is based on the Siacci/Mayevski G1 model and gives the user the possibility to enter several different BC G1 constants for different speed regimes to calculate ballistic predictions that more closely match a bullet's flight behaviour at longer ranges in comparison to calculations that use only one BC constant.

 In 2008 QuickTARGET Unlimited was introduced as an additional part of the QuickLOAD/QuickTARGET 3.4 version software suite.
 QuickTARGET Unlimited is an enhanced beta version of QuickTARGET that can take several long range factors into account to make the external ballistic predictions more accurate.
 For this it can use several drag models; G1, G5, G7, etc. and a custom drag function that uses drag coefficient (Cd) data.

 In January 2009 the Finnish ammunition manufacturer Lapua published Doppler radar tests derived drag coefficient data for most of their rifle projectiles.
 The predictive capabilities of the custom mode are based on actual bullet flight data derived from Doppler radar test sessions.
 With this data engineers can create algorithms that utilize both known mathematical ballistic models as well as test specific, tabular data in unison.
 Besides the data for Lapua bullets QuickTARGET Ultimate also contains Cd data for some other projectiles that are often used for extended range shooting.

 Computer requirements

-The QuickLOAD/QuickTARGET 1.x and 2.x versions were supplied on a diskette.
-Since version 3.0, QuickLOAD/QuickTARGET is supplied on a CD-ROM and requires Microsoft Windows 98 or a newer Microsoft Windows operating system version.
-The (2011) QuickLOAD/QuickTARGET 3.6 version is compatible with the Microsoft Windows 7 operating system.
+QuickLOAD/QuickTARGET 3.6 version and up is compatible only with the Microsoft Windows 7 to Windows 11 operating system.
 The software suite can be used with metric units and imperial units/United States customary units and was created and is maintained by mechanical engineer Mr. Hartmut G. Brömel in Babenhausen, Germany.
-QuickLOAD is distributed in the United States, Canada and Mexico by NECO (Nostalgia Enterprises Company) and in South Africa, Australia, New Zealand and Europe except Germany, Czech Republic, Denmark, Finland and Ukraine by JMS Arms.
+QuickLOAD is distributed in the United States, Canada, Mexico, South Africa, Australia and New Zealand a by NECO (Nostalgia Enterprises Company) and Europe except Germany, Czech Republic, Denmark, Finland and Ukraine by JMS Arms.